Theatre Arts (THEA)

 An introduction to the Meisner Technique and to scene study.
 Special emphasis will be placed on using and trusting yourself to inform your work, working together, and applying rehearsal techniques to scripted work.
 Prerequisite: THEA 161 or consent of instructor.
-F.
+F, odd years.

 THEA 300.
 Play Direction I. 3 Credits.

 The principles, mechanics and design of stage and lighting; its relationship to set, makeup and costume design; plus laboratory participation in University productions.
 Prerequisite: THEA 270 or consent of instructor.
+Repeatable to 6 credits.
 S, odd years.

 THEA 330.
 Contemporary Theatre.
 3 Credits.

 Readings in dramatic literature from 1880s to contemporary times.
 Strong emphasis on written and verbal analysis of current dramatic techniques beyond realism.
 S, odd years.